DimonMobile/PDA/README.md

 - arithmetic operations +-*/%
 - and so on
 ## Building
-  Used QtCreator for build the project
+  Use QtCreator to build the project